ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/rma_process.md

 ## Link to cancellation form

 There is a link to the cancellation policies and online cancellation form displayed in the footer.
-The textmodules that are used to render the footer can be configured per SiteAccess:
+The text modules that are used to render the footer can be configured per SiteAccess:

 ``` yaml
 parameters: